Join for Free

 fullplateapprovedrecipes recipe

-Beans, like red beans, are an affordable source of protein, fiber, iron, and vitamins that offer many health benefits including improving gut health, preventing fatty liver, stabilizing blood sugar levels and reducing the risk of heart disease.
-Which of these 5 recipes featuring red beans are you going to add to your regular menu?
+Red beans are an affordable source of protein, fiber, iron, and vitamins that offer many health benefits, including improving gut health, preventing fatty liver, stabilizing blood sugar levels, and reducing the risk of heart disease.
+Which of these five red bean recipes will you add to your menu?

 Want to receive more meal ideas like this in your email inbox?
 Sign up for the free Full Plate Living Membership now.